|

 When an AI reasons through a query, it’s looking for content that directly maps to a problem.
 Vague, aspirational language gets skipped entirely.

-💡The SEO version: “We help organizations communicate better.”
+The SEO version: “I help organizations communicate better.“

-💡The AEO version: “I help mid-size healthcare marketing teams reduce patient acquisition costs through AI-driven content strategy.”
+The AEO version: “I help mid-size university marketing teams reduce student acquisition costs through AI-driven content strategy.”

 Specificity is no longer a style choice.
 It’s a discoverability strategy.